How To Insulate A Period London Home

 Why Insulation Matters for London’s Period Homes

 Period homes were built to breathe.
 Their solid walls, lime plasters and timber structures allow moisture to move through the fabric — something modern materials often block.
 Getting insulation right means improving performance without trapping moisture or damaging character.
+When insulation interferes with this moisture movement, it can increase the risk of damp and mould, particularly where modern materials are added without a clear understanding of how the building fabric behaves, an issue we explore in more detail in our article on avoiding damp and mould in London retrofits.

 If you’re planning to swap a gas boiler for a heat pump, or simply want a quieter, warmer home, upgrading insulation is an essential first step.
 But every London property comes with its own constraints: